CarberryChai/English/docs/vocabulary/chapter1.md

   * `noun` / ˈætrəˌbjut/
     - 属性； the attributes of patience and kindness
     - 标志；the sceptre is an attribute of kingly power

+## 4. matter
+  > [Matter](https://www.vocabulary.com/dictionary/matter) is everywhere: anything that has mass and takes up space is matter.
+Air?
+Donuts?
+People?
+Building?
+Melted butter?
+All of these, and much, much more, are matter.
+  * `noun` that which has mass and occupies space
+  * `noun` a problem
+      eg:  is anything the matter ?
+  * `verb` have weight; have import, carry weight
+    eg: It does not matter much

+## 5. mitigate
+  > Choose the verb mitigate when something lessens the unpleasantness of a situation.
+You can mitigate your parent's anger by telling them you were late to dinner because you were helping your elderly neighbor.
+  * `verb` to make something less harmful, unpleasant, or bad; 使缓和；减轻（危害等）
+    - It is unclear how to mitigate the effects of tourism on this island.
+    - Emergency funds are being provided to help mitigate the effect of the disaster.
+    - medicines used to mitigate a patient's suffering.